aseba-community/aseba/examples/clients/readme.md

     this case, you will need to comment the "#include <xxx.moc>" from the .cpp files.
     The .pro file was tested under windows and unix.

+- python-dbus

-- python-dbus: a Python script showing how to interface with Aseba (medulla) using D-Bus
+    This is a Python script showing how to interface with Aseba (medulla) using D-Bus.